chmelevskij/toms-dope/README.md

 Pizza Example
 -------------

-So I've rebuild previous example with all the components.
+So I've rebuild the previous example with all the components.

 ### Resources
 1. [Higher Order Function - Wikipedia](https://en.wikipedia.org/wiki/Higher-order_function)